-Solanezumab\ (Q2 2009)-an anti-amyloid beta monoclonal antibody for the treatment of preclinical Alzheimer's disease.
+Solanezumab (O2 2009)-an anti-amyloid beta monoclonal antibody for the treatment of preclinical Alzheimer's disease.

-Tanezumab\ (Q3 2008)-an anti-nerve growth factor monoclonal antibody for the treatment of osteoarthritis pain, chronic low back pain, and cancer pain (in collaboration with Pfizer Inc.).
+Tanezumab (Q3 2008)-an anti-nerve growth factor monoclonal antibody for the treatment of osteoarthritis pain, chronic low back pain, and cancer pain (in collaboration with Pfizer Inc.).

-Ultra-rapid Lispro\ (Q3 2017)-an ultra-rapid insulin for the treatment of type 1 and type 2 diabetes.
+Ultra-rapid Lispro (Q3 2017)-an ultra-rapid insulin for the treatment of type 1 and type 2 diabetes.

-- \ Biologic molecule subject to the United States (U.S.) Biologics Price Competition and Innovation Act - \\ Diagnostic agent
+- Biologic molecule subject to the U.S. Biologics Price Competition and Innovation Act - Diagnostic agent

-The following table reflects the status of each NME and diagnostic agent within our late-stage pipeline and recently approved products including developments since January 1, 2018:
+The following table reflects the status of the recently approved products, NMEs, and diagnostic agent set forth above, as well as certain other developments to our late-stage pipeline since January 1, 2018: